Park of the Month: Kiptopeke State Park

 Farming, family and friends seem to the central tenet of bygone eras on the Eastern Shore.

-You can get a glimpse of what life was like in colonial, civil war times, and during World War II by visiting the Barrier Island Center and the Cape Charles Museum.
+You can get a glimpse of what life was like in colonial, civil war times, and during World War II by visiting the Cape Charles Museum.
 Both locations boast an incredible array of displays and photographs from years past.

 Up and down Route 13, you'll find roadside produce stands and "pick-your-own" farms so you can stock up on some fresh veggies, fruit, and seafood for a grand feast over your campfire.

-While horseback riding is not permitted at Kiptopeke State Park, you can check out the Trail Ride Cape Charles website that features information about Pfeiffer Stables and their guided horseback riding tours.
+While horseback riding is not permitted at Trail Ride Cape Charles website that features information about Pfeiffer Stables and their guided horseback riding tours.